NisalWick2002/Multi-Mode-Vacuum-Cleaner/README.md

 ### Interactive Gate Mechanism:
-Circuit components related to the gate are placed inside of an obstacle which is powered using another Ardui
+Circuit components related to the gate are placed inside of an obstacle which is pow